 - Passing a needle into the lung with the help of CT guidance

-To determine the extent of tumor, we perform a complete assessment called "staging."
-Patients with lung cancer are first seen at the Multidisciplinary Thoracic Oncology Clinic and evaluated by thoracic surgeons, oncologists and radiation therapists.
-A treatment plan that might include surgery, radiation, chemotherapy and/or RFA is then developed.
+To determine the extent of tumor, we perform a complete assessment called staging.
+Patients with lung cancer are first seen at the Multidisciplinary Thoracic Oncology Clinic and are evaluated by thoracic surgeons, oncologists and radiation therapists.
+A treatment plan is developed that might include surgery, radiation, chemotherapy and/or RFA.

-Clinical studies have demonstrated that lung radiofrequency ablation can be an effective treatment for local control of early-stage lung cancer or limited metastatic disease to the lung.
+Clinical studies have demonstrated that lung RFA can be an effective treatment for local control of early-stage lung cancer or limited metastatic disease to the lung.
 We do not recommend this procedure for chronic pain syndromes from spread of tumor to chest wall.
-RFA, which lasts about two hours, is typically conducted under conscious sedation will a lay person understand what this is in our radiology suite.
+RFA, which lasts about two hours, is typically conducted under conscious sedation in our radiology suite.
 A patient who is deemed a good candidate by a consulting team of physicians to undergo RFA meets with a thoracic radiologist and an interventional radiology nurse to discuss the procedure, possible complications and plan for follow-up.

 At Mass General, we're committed to following RFA patients closely to gauge their long-term health.
-We perform imaging follow-up at scheduled intervals between one and 24 months.
-If patients cannot travel to Mass General for imaging follow-up, the studies can be obtained closer to their home and sent to Mass General for review.
+We perform follow-up imaging studies at scheduled intervals between one and 24 months.
+If patients cannot travel to Mass General, the studies can be obtained closer to their home and sent to Mass General for review.

 Leaders in the Field

 Mass General has treated early-stage lung cancer with RFA since 2003, making us one of the first hospitals to use the technique for this purpose.
-The Lung Radiofrequency Ablation Program is a joint effort directed by Michael Lanuti, MD of the Division of Thoracic Surgery and Jo-Anne Shepard, MD and Amita Sharma, MBBS, of the Department of Imaging.
+The Lung Radiofrequency Ablation Program is a joint effort directed by Michael Lanuti, MD, of the Division of Thoracic Surgery, as well as Jo-Anne Shepard, MD, and Amita Sharma, MBBS, of the Department of Radiology.